DCULibrary/open-refine-workshop/_workshop/3-getting-started.md

 OpenRefine displays data in a _tabular_ format.
 Each row will usually represent a _record_ in the data, while each column represents a type or field of information.
 This is similar to how you might view data in a spreadsheet or a database.
 As with a spreadsheet, the individual bits of data live in _cells_ at the intersection of a row and a column.

 ### Working with data
 * OpenRefine displays a limited number of rows at one time.
-You can adjust this (from 5 rows up to 50) at the top left of the table.
+You can adjust this (from 5 rows up to 1000) at the top left of the table.

-* That’s because in OpenRefine we will not generally work with our data record by record; instead we’ll find ways to group or filter it into batches and then work within those batches.
+* In OpenRefine we will not generally work with our data record by record; instead we’ll find ways to group or filter it into batches and then work within those batches.

 * We will mostly use the drop down menus at the top of each column to carry out operations.
 Click on the small downward arrow to bring up a menu of options for that column.
 When you select an option in a column (e.g. to make a change to the data), it will affect all the cells in that column.
 If you want to make changes across several columns, you do this one column at a time.